alancnet/webarch/README.md

 - ReactTemplates: Converts .rt files into React Template modules.
 - Jasmine: Executes unit tests.
 - Browserify: Combines all JavaScript files into a single file.
-- Closure: Optimizations including
+- Closure: Optimization and obfuscation.
-  - Removing dead code
-  - Obfuscation
-  - Simplifying expressions

 The resulting compiled files are available at
 - `obj/es6/compiled.js` - Browserified, human readable.